MimiOnuoha/missing-datasets/README.md

 ### Wise Words from Others

-UPDATE 2/12/16: Adam Obeng, Columbia University sociology PhD candidate in who studies all things computational, sent me a thoughtful email in response to this repo.
+Adam Obeng, Columbia University sociology PhD candidate who studies all things computational, sent me a thoughtful email in response to this repo.
 See below:

 >As a sociologist, I think this traces back to the rationalisation of governments and workplaces.
 If you're trying to make a systematic